thangld201/GA-Text-Summarization/README.md

 ## Format Dataset

-This splits the dataset into a body (the actual article) and highlights (the summary).
+This splits the corpus in the stories folder into a body (the actual article) and highlights (the summary).
 Does not split dataset into training and testing.
 ```
 cd src
 python dataset.py